ozzywalsh/ocp-sandbox/experience.md

 ## Remove the instrumentation libraries for your application.
 This time use the OpenTelemetry Operator to inject auto-instrumentation into your application.
 Ensure you can access the logs, metrics and traces in the OpenShift Console.

+See traffic-generator for an example of an auto instrumented python application. [`traffic-generator`](./traffic-generator/`)

 ## Checkout the OpenTelemetry Operator and Collector code bases.
 Ensure that you can build these components locally on your machine.

 My pull requests made on the upstream otel-operator: [pull requests link](https://github.com/open-telemetry/opentelemetry-operator/pulls?q=is%3Apr+author%3Aozzywalsh+is%3Aclosed)